 Recognizing the need for a research-driven framework to design and implement equitable and culturally responsive-sustaining pedagogy within computer science classrooms, we have developed the Culturally Responsive-Sustaining CS Framework for K-12 computer science education.
 The Culturally Responsive-Sustaining CS Framework builds upon decades of theory and research on culturally relevant and responsive pedagogy across disciplines and was developed in partnership with researchers, practitioners, teachers, students, and other education advocates.
-The framework is intended to guide teacher preparation and professional development, curriculum development, and policies for developing a robust pipeline of CS teachers that will ultimately ensure greater adoption of culturally sustaining practices within computer science classrooms, close equity gaps in computer science, and improve the outcomes of marginalized students in computer science education.
+The framework is intended to guide teacher preparation and professional development, curriculum development, and policies for developing a robust pipeline of CS teachers that will ultimately ensure greater adoption of culturally sustaining practices within computer science education.
 It is our intention that this framework will help to move the needle on equity in computer science education.
 We anticipate that the framework and its utilization will continue to evolve and be refined over time.

 The process for developing, refining, and reviewing the framework was completed over a period of several months during 2020 and 2021.
 The project team reviewed relevant literature and co-created a draft framework with members of the National Advisory Board (which consisted of nine dynamic thought leaders with expertise in racial equity, social justice, community building, and CS education).
-The framework draft was then reviewed and edited by the National Advisory Board, the National Student Leadership Team (comprised of nine high school students representing nine communities in seven states); CSTA Equity Fellows, K12 computer science teachers, national experts in equity, inclusive and culturally responsive K-12 teaching; and other leaders and scholars within the national K-12 computer science education community.
+The framework draft was then reviewed and edited by the National Advisory Board, the National Student Leadership Team (comprised of nine high school students representing nine communities in seven states); CSTA Equity Fellows, K12 computer science teachers, national experts in equity, inclusive and culturally responsive K-12 teaching; and other leaders and scholars within the national K12 computer science education community.